Miguigg/Dossier/README.md

 ## Installation

 Use the package manager [npm](https://pip.pypa.io/en/stable/) to install Dossier from its package json.
-The app uses react, and the framework Vite, a fast frontend build tool
+The app uses react, and the framework Vite, a fast frontend build tool You must run npm install on two places, the main project under the directory /Dossier and under the directory /Dossier/servidor
 ```bash
 npm run build
 ```
+So, you can see that the app includes two node projects.
+A web app to manage news a see the results of the tests and a server to connect the app to the ai api and to scrap the articles

+## Configure Mistral

+Mistral is the truly free AI used on this project, To configure it you must

+1. Obtain your API key on their webpage https://docs.mistral.ai/

+2. Paste it on the file "server.js" , replace YOUR_MISTRAl_KEY with your key

-## Configure OpenAI
+## Configure Firebase on Server

-Permanent setup: To make the setup permanent, add the variable through the system properties as follows:

-1. Right-click on 'This PC' or 'My Computer' and select 'Properties'.
-2. Click on 'Advanced system settings'.
-3. Click the 'Environment Variables' button.
-4. In the 'System variables' section, click 'New...' and enter OPENAI_API_KEY as the variable name and your API key as the variable value.
+You must obtain your credentials on your project control panel.
+Then go to project settings/Service Accounts and generate API key.

+Paste the content of that file inside serviceAccountKey

 ## Usage
+Inside /Dossier
 ```terminal
 npm run dev